centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 - Remove the database that was used by MAP Legacy:

-  - Retrieve the credentials to connect to the database in this file `/etc/centreon-studio/studio-database.properties`.
+  - Retrieve the credentials to connect to the database from this file `/etc/centreon-studio/studio-database.properties`.

   - Enter this command to remove the database:

   ```shell
   mysql --host=$DB_HOST --port=$DB_PORT --user=$DB_USER --password $DB_NAME "DROP DATABASE centreon_studio;"
   ```